stealth-media/clone-project/README.md

 touch ~/bin/clone

-paste this code
+paste this code ( clone-project.bin )

+rename all instances of Dan to your Linux-Username

-grant 777 access
+grant 777 access:
 chmod 777 ~/bin/clone

 USAGE: clone [project-name]